Zgpp/PhysicalComputing/week1/readme.md

 #Cleaning Machine

 It's already installed in your home.
 It cleans while you run errands, go to work or school.
 The idea is to save yourself time and provide everyone a tool they can use to keep their homes clean.
-It's available for all families of lower and middle class income as well.
+It will be available for all families of upper, middle and lower class.

 I want the machine to be user-friendly.
-Not have so many buttons just
+The buttons available would be:

 * Wash
 * Dry
 * Fold

+######Possibly adding an on or off button, to save energy.

-Somehow within the heating and cooling system built into the home there would be a connection for the cleaning machine.
+The connection will be through the heating and cooling system that is built into the home.